Chichester: Notable people

 Tom Odell, who was born in Chichester, is a singer and songwriter who gained success with his album, Wrong Crowd.

-Edward Bradford Titchener, born in Chichester, created the school of thought in psychology that described the structure of the mind: structuralism.
+Anohni Hegarty was born in Chichester and lived there for the first 10 years of her life.

-== Public services ==
+Public services

 Territorial policing in Chichester is provided by Sussex Police, who have a station and a custody suite in Chichester on Kingsham Road.
 The Police and Crime Commissioner is Katy Bourne.
 Statutory emergency fire and rescue service is provided by the West Sussex Fire and Rescue Service, which has a station in Northgate.

-St Richard's Hospital, on Spitalfield Lane, is a medium-sized NHS hospital administrated by the University Hospitals Sussex NHS Foundation Trust.
+St Richard's Hospital, on Spitalfield Lane, is a medium-sized NHS hospital administered by the University Hospitals Sussex NHS Foundation Trust.
 The South East Coast Ambulance Service provides emergency patient transport to and from this facility.
 Nuffield Health operates a private hospital in the city.

 Chichester's distribution network operator for electricity is Scottish and Southern Electricity Networks, and for gas is SGN.
 Portsmouth Water manages Chichester's drinking water, whilst Southern Water manages the city's wastewater.